 “I look at Israel because Tel Aviv is such a big tourist destination that tourism is part of the everyday.
 There are always tourists there, always interacting with locals.
 It’s nicknamed the gay capital of the Middle East, so there’s a lot of LGBT+ tourism.
 I was interested in seeing how that’s navigated from the local perspective and the tourist perspective on Grindr.
 Do tourists feel like they’re entitled to local communities, do they feel like they belong to gay local spaces because they’re gay, and how does Grindr play into it all?
 I don’t have the full answers yet.”

 Rachel has discovered that profile images on Grindr are different in different physical locations.
 In Tel Aviv, known for being a ‘beach culture’, Grindr images tend towards particular interpretations of masculinity.

-“The profile images on Grindr in Tel Aviv were different from other cities in Europe according to my participants.
+“The profile images on Grindr in Tel Aviv were different from other cities in Europe according to participants.
 Participants were commenting on the difference, and how much of it was body-focused, and also how it was a certain type of look.
 It tended to be tanned skin, muscular, hairy, beards, and really heteronormative masculinity.
-A lot of people that I was interviewing, especially the locals, felt either like they didn’t fit in to this ideal enough, or they didn’t want to fit into the ideal, or they didn’t like that ideal but felt they had to conform to it.
+A lot of people that I was interviewing, especially the locals, felt like they didn’t fit into this ideal, or they didn’t want to fit into the ideal, or they didn’t like the ideal but felt they had to conform to it.

 “I think in some ways participants expected more variety.
 In the US, for example, you have more feminine looking pictures, more masculine looking pictures – whatever than means to people – all sorts of different identities.
 Usually they’ll have their face in it, sometimes not.
 Whereas in Tel Aviv it was almost always a shirtless picture.”